 Business Status: The China Business Credit Lookup System provides governance information, regulatory penalty, and litigation records.

-Personal Property: the Personal Property Finance Lookup System shows security interests filed on personal property such as equipment and raw materials, but does not cover any kind of vehicles or financial instruments.
+Personal Property: The Personal Property Finance Lookup System shows security interests filed on personal property such as equipment and raw materials, but does not cover any kind of vehicles or financial instruments.

 Court Judgments: China Judgments Online, Credit China, China Enforcement Lookups, and the China Court Notices websites show judgments, but some are unavailable due to confidentiality requirements or delays in posting information, which raises a risk the information is outdated.